 9. Confirm that all types of content are supported

-And hence, we're often writing content for brochures, offline magazines, coffee table books, and more.
+We're often writing content for brochures, offline magazines, coffee table books, and more.
 Usually, these become PDFs when published, and your writing portfolio should be able to support PDFs.

 10. Be responsible for your portfolio being responsive